solizvargas/Simple-Evasion-Of-Cuckoo-sandbox/README.md

 # Sandbox Evasion Detection Script

 ## Overview
+---

 This PowerShell script is part of a cybersecurity research project exploring **sandbox evasion techniques through environmental fingerprinting**.
 The script detects sandbox indicators—such as specific DLL files, known directory structures, and file hashes—and terminates execution upon detection.
 This approach contributes to the study of anti-sandbox methodologies by analyzing how analysis environments can be identified and bypassed.

+There are three PowerShell binaries with different levels of obfuscation to simulate a real threat actor:
+- `cuckouniversal.ps1` – The **source code**.
+- `UniversalCuckooRandomNames.ps1` – A **binary with randomized variable and function names**.
+- A third version that **uses a Base64 payload** to decode the source code.

+In a real environment, a threat actor would likely specify a **secondary payload** in cases where no detections are found.
+However, for ethical reasons, this script **only shuts down the computer if it detects `cuckoomon.dll` and other fragments**.

+⚠️ **Warning:** Make sure to **save any work** before running the script.
+If experimenting with it, consider modifying the shutdown mechanism.

+---
 ## Features
 - **DLL Detection:** Searches for the presence of `cuckoomon.dll`, a common indicator of sandbox environments like Cuckoo Sandbox.
 - **Hash Detection:** Compares file hashes against a predefined list associated with virtualized or analysis environments.